-s 9 A Project Board and Team have been established to oversee the transfer of staff and functions of the Commission to the Department and are currently considering the transfer of records and information.
-The Commission and the Department will welcome any advice provided by the Information Commissioners Office (ICO) as necessary. dvice and Comments were (Northern received in relation to aspects of Schedule 2 as follows: Commission and the Department regarding this and will provide advice as necessary.
-Comments were received in relation to aspects of Schedule 2 as follows: : Statutory Exceptional Grant Funding as follows: Ine Law Society States, In relation to the Statutory Exceptional Grant The proposed amendment to Article 12A of the 2003 Order - contained in paragraph i i i i i i i i i i i i i i i i i i i 6(13) of Schedule 2 to the Bill - is to give T ice in decision making is effect to the recommendation of the • Iwo respondents paramount.
-Access to Justice Review that the raised concerns Department/Minister should have no role in regarding decision making The Law Society outlines concerns raised in its initial response to the the decision-making on applications for excentional funding in inquest/legacy cases and The general appeals process which is to compliance with human rights ensuring the effective operational independence of decision making be provided in relation to applications for civil legal services will also apply to legislation. applications for exceptional funding. he The Law Society Society asserts that this is raised a number particularly the case in a post or concerns regarding the application of clear, consistent and

-Clause Summary Issues Raised Department's Comments composition, background and training of appeals panel members as well as provisions for impartial legal principles to some controversial cases is necessary to ensure widespread confidence in the administration of justice. • The Law Society raised concerns regarding 'Funding of Civil Legal Services by the Department' • The Northern Ireland Human Rights Commission (NIHRC) advises the Committee to seek estimates of the number of cases which the Department envisages will be funded by way of the exceptionality provision each year and that these should be categorised.
+Clause Summary Issues Raised Department's Comments Schedule 1 Transfer of Assets, Liabilities and Staff of Commission The Information Commissioner's Office (ICO) states that there are practical matters related to the transfer of records from the Commission to the Department which need to be considered in advance of the dissolution date.
+The ICO will contact both the Commission and the Department regarding this and will provide advice as necessary.
+A Project Board and Team have been established to oversee the transfer of staff and functions of the Commission to the Department and are currently considering the transfer of records and information.
+The Commission and the Department will welcome any advice provided by the Information Commissioners Office (ICO) as necessary.
+Schedule 2 Statutory Evenational Grant Funding Legal Aid, Advice and Comments were Assistance (Northern Ireland) Order 1981 received in relation to aspects of Schedule 2 The Law Society states, in relation to the Statutory Exceptional Grant The proposed amendment to Article 12A of the 2003 Order - contained in paragraph as follows: funding provision, the importance of 6(13) of Schedule 2 to the Bill - is to give - Two recoondants independence in decision making is effect to the recommendation of the raised concerns Dalaillouit.
+Access to Justice Review that the Department/Minister should have no role in regarding The Law Society outlines concerns the decision-making on applications for in inquest/legacy Department's consultation that exceptional runding. cases and caution should be taken in The general appeals process which is to compliance with human rights ensuring the effective operational independence of decision making be provided in relation to applications for civil legal services will also apply to legislation. in inquest/legacy cases and civil applications for exceptional funding. actions in terrorist cases.
+The - The Law Society Society asserts that this is raised a number particularly the case in a post of concerns conflict society in which the regarding the application of clear, consistent and c Clause oummary Issues Kalsed Department & Comments composition, background and training of appeals panel members as well as provisions for oral appeals. impartial legal principles to some controversial cases is necessary to ensure widespread confidence in the administration of justice.
+The Law Society raised concerns regarding 'Funding of Civil Legal Services by the Department' The Northern Ireland Human Rights Commission (NIHRC) advises the Committee to seek estimates of the number of cases which the Department envisages will be funded by way of the exceptionality provision each year and that these should be categorised.
 Legal aid is demand led and, there are no 'targets' for the number of cases which are to be funded each year - whether by way of ordinary civil legal aid or exceptional legal aid.
 Accordingly, the Department does not envisage there being any such target(s) under the proposed new arrangements However, the Department notes the point raised by the NIHRC regarding the categorisation of funding decisions.
-This will be considered as part of governance arrangements with the new Agency.
-The NIHRC advises the Committee to seek an assurance from the Department that the requirement on a family member, seeking legal assistance in inquest proceedings, to apply for legal aid by way of the exceptionality provisions will not unnecessarily burden them.
+This will be considered as part of governance arrangements with the new Agency. • The NIHRC advises the Committee to seek an assurance from the Department that the requirement on a family member, seeking legal assistance in inquest proceedings, to apply for legal aid by way of the exceptionality provisions will not unnecessarily burden them.
 The Department is to give oral evidence before the Justice Committee on 11 June regarding the outcome of the consultation on the review of the current scheme.
 This matter will be addressed further at that point - and any views expressed by the Committee will be incorporated into the new arrangements to be introduced under the 2003 Order.